 The Huntley-Lockport 36/37 Taps to Ayer Rd are built overhead for 1.17 miles before transitioning underground for 2.5 miles to the Ayer Rd Station.
-The taps are operating on steel lattice towers from the retired 92E and 93W circuits.
-These towers are in poor condition and need replacement.
-The foundations are in crumbling condition, and the steel shows significant oxidation.
+The taps are operating on

 The preferred option to resolve the condition issue is to rebuild the overhead sections of the taps using direct embedded steel poles.
 Conductor, shield wire and insulators will all be replaced.